aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to XLT" h2="Export PCL File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components is designed to provide developers with the tools they need to quickly and efficiently create powerful applications.

+The process of converting PCL to XLT begins with Aspose.PDF for .NET.
+This component allows developers to export PCL to XLSX, a Microsoft Excel file format.
+Once the PCL file has been converted to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to XLT.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to manipulate and create spreadsheets with ease.
+It provides a wide range of features that allow developers to quickly and easily create powerful applications.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Using Aspose.Total for .NET, developers can easily convert PCL files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.PDF for .NET is used to export PCL to XLSX, and Aspose.Cells for .NET is used to convert the XLSX file to XLT.
+Aspose.Total for .NET provides developers with the tools they need to quickly and efficiently create powerful applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}